Smartling/wordpress-localization-plugin/readme.txt

 = 1.3.0 =
 * Refactored architecture to support custom metadata handlers for properties
 * Refactored handling of post `Featured Image`.
-It was moved from core functionality to the new metadata handler.
+It was moved from core functionality to the new metadata handler
  * Now it can be used also for handling image type in [ACF](https://www.advancedcustomfields.com/)
  * Also it can handle properties with reference to any file
 * Added the new metadata handler which can copy value from source to target without translation.
 It's useful if you need to propagate value from source blog to target blogs without translations (numbers; dates; etc)

 = 1.2.7 =
-* Fixed case when shortcode is not properly masked or is double masked.
+* Fixed case when shortcode is not properly masked or is double masked

 = 1.2.6 =
 * Improved filters on Submissions Page